Giddymaster/What_happens_when_we_type_url_in_browser/src/url_bg_event_in_the_browser.md

 ### Browser upon receiving the response

+The browser parses HTML and generates DOM tree.
+It also parses CSS and generates CSSOM tree.
+It then combines DOM tree and CSSOM tree to render tree.
+The browser renders the content and display to the user.

-Browser parses the message/response and renders it in the browser and incase of file that browser does kno how to open, eg. a pdf, it downloads it locally.
+Incase of file that browser does kno how to open, eg. a pdf, it downloads it locally.

 If  the response is linked to other files such as CSS files, Image tags it fetches the additional files by repeating the whole process but incase of JavaScript code, the browser starts executing it.